Non-Markovian models of opinion dynamics on temporal networks: Opinion models that are induced by waiting-time distributions (WTDs)

 \begin{remark} In Theorem \ref{thm: consensus}, it is necessary to include the condition that $\widetilde{A}$ does not have an eigenvalue of $-1$.
 Consider the $2 \times 2$ matrix

 whose eigenvalues are $1$ and $-1$.
-The model \eqref{eq: dirac-model} that is induced by the Dirac delta distribution never converges to a steady state if the two opinions are different initially.
-The two entities swap their opinions whenever a jump occurs. \end{remark}
+The model \eqref{eq: dirac-model} that is induced by the Dirac delta WTD never converges to a steady state if the two opinions are different initially.
+The two entities swap their opinions whenever an event occurs. \end{remark}

-Using Theorem \ref{thm: consensus}, we find the following sufficient conditions to guarantee that a homogeneous opinion-dynamics model \eqref{eq: homo} converges to consensus. \begin{corollary} If the row-normalized adjacency matrix $\widetilde{A}$ is irreducible and does not have an eigenvalue of $-1$, then all homogeneous models \eqref{eq: homo} converge to consensus regardless of the initial conditions and WTDs. \end{corollary} \begin{corollary} Suppose that $\widetilde{A}$ is diagonalizable and does not have an eigenvalue of $-1$.
-If the decomposition of $x(0)$ satisfies $\sum_{\{d:~\nu_d=1\}} c_d^0v_d = c\mathbb{1}$, where $c$ is a scalar and $\mathbb{1}$ is a vector in which each entry is $1$, then the homogeneous model \eqref{eq: homo} converges to consensus with the opinion value $c$ for any WTD. \end{corollary} \begin{corollary} If the DeGroot model (which is induced when the WTD is the Dirac delta distribution) converges to consensus, then all homogeneous models \eqref{eq: homo} converge to consensus. \end{corollary}
+Using Theorem \ref{thm: consensus}, we find the following sufficient conditions to guarantee that the homogeneous opinion models \eqref{eq: homo} converge to consensus (i.e., $\lim_{t\rightarrow \infty} x_i(t)=x_\text{same}$ for all $i$).

+\begin{corollary} If the row-normalized adjacency matrix $\widetilde{A}$ is irreducible and does not have an eigenvalue of $-1$, then all homogeneous models \eqref{eq: homo} converge to consensus regardless of the initial conditions and WTDs. \end{corollary}

+\begin{corollary} Suppose that $\widetilde{A}$ is diagonalizable and does not have an eigenvalue of $-1$.
+If the decomposition of $x(0)$ satisfies $\sum_{\{d:~\nu_d=1\}} c_d^0v_d = c\mathbb{1}$, where $c$ is a scalar and $\mathbb{1}$ is a vector in which each entry is $1$, then the homogeneous models \eqref{eq: homo} converge to consensus with the opinion value $c$ for any WTD. \end{corollary} \begin{corollary} If the homogeneous DeGroot model \eqref{eq: dirac-model} (which is induced by the Dirac delta WTD) converges to consensus, then all homogeneous models \eqref{eq: homo} converge to consensus. \end{corollary}